Aphrodisiac Foods: Chocolate, Oysters, and Spanish Fly?

 What makes us aroused?
 Physically, our blood flow is important.
-If you can relax the blood vessels and improve blood flow below the torso, this aides arousal.
+If you can relax the blood vessels and improve blood flow below the torso, this aids arousal.
 Some foods do improve blood flow (similar to the Viagra medication).
-However, if you already have normal circulation, it may not make a noticable difference.
+However, if you already have normal circulation, it may not make a noticeable difference.

 We know that dark chocolate has some health benefits.
-Also, we know that chocolate contains PEA as well as another chemical that’s related to arousal, so you can see where the idea came from.
+Also, we know that chocolate contains PEA and another chemical related to arousal, so you can see where the idea came from.
 However, the amounts are so small that scientists have been unable to link chocolate.

 Furthermore, studies have shown that cocoa can relax blood vessels and increase blood flow in parts of our body beyond our torso.
 Dark chocolate also has anti-inflammatory properties that can improve blood flow.
-Dark chocolate also contain quercetin which has anti-inflammatory properties that can improve blood flow.
+Dark chocolate also contains quercetin, which has anti-inflammatory properties that can improve blood flow.
 However, there is no clinical evidence to support enhanced performance.

-The Mediterranean diet is linked to enhanced performance.
+The Mediterranean diet is linked to enhanced performance and libido.
 More than a single food, this is a lifestyle.
-Think of fish, nuts, healthy fats such as olive oil, herbs and spices, fresh fruit and vegetables.
+Think of fish, nuts, healthy fats such as olive oil, herbs and spices, fresh fruit, and vegetables.

-Some of these foods are high in omega 3 fatty acids, such as salmon and avocado, which relaxes blood vessels.
+Some foods are high in omega-3 fatty acids, such as salmon and avocado, which relaxes blood vessels.
 The Mediterranean diet helps support nerve function and supports blood flow and hormones.

-Red wine seems to be linked to better performance because of its potential benefits to heart health.
+Red wine seems linked to better performance because of its potential benefits to heart health.
 It’s also linked to the Mediterranean diet.

 In 1989, the US Food and Drug Administration banned advertisers from promoting pills or potions because testing had shown that none worked no matter what the contents—whether fennel or dried beetle bodies.

-A few natural supplements (ginkgo, ginseng, and maca) show promise but there’s isn’t enough clinical evidence yet.
+A few natural supplements (ginkgo, ginseng, and maca) show promise, but more clinical evidence is needed.

-Oysters have limited evidence of having an effect on desire.
-It would difficult to establish clinical proof.
+Oysters have limited evidence of affecting desire.
+It would challenging to establish clinical proof.
 Why?
-How would you account for the “placebo” effect …
+How would you account for the ”placebo” effect …

 It’s All in the Mind

-Any foods that appeared to work as aphrodisiacs did so only because the user believed they would—the stimulant lays only in the users’ mind.
+Any foods that appeared to work as aphrodisiacs did so only because the user believed they would—the stimulant lies only in the user’s mind.

 Yep, it’s mind over matter.

-In other words, it’s the imagination that creates its own exciting possibilities and the body that leaps forward to fulfill the fantasies.
+In other words, the imagination creates its own exciting possibilities, and the body leaps forward to fulfill the fantasies.